 But that’s usually the first challenge: realizing that such publications are a significant undertaking that sometimes require many months or even a few years to craft.
 Producing a company history book is not like producing a blog post or white paper.
 It needs to not only capture the true DNA of a company but also bring it to life through words and images.
 It needs to have authenticity on every page, with extensive research and insights.
 Above all else, it has to be a damned good read.
 As a result, selecting a skilled author is vital.
 It can be the difference between a boring tract of dry history and an engaging publication that brings past events to life—intellectually, emotionally, contextually.

 An example of this, which we at History Factory are especially proud to be associated with, is Verizon Untethered by Ivan Seidenberg, former chairman and CEO of Verizon.
 History Factory’s team worked closely with Seidenberg to tell the story of the founding of Verizon and the subsequent transformation of the telecommunications industry.
-Viewed through the unique lense of Seidenberg and his leadership team, and involving more than 50 interviews, the book is a testimony to the power of putting the organization ahead of the individual.
+Viewed through the unique lens of Seidenberg and his leadership team, and involving more than 50 interviews, the book is a testimony to the power of putting the organization ahead of the individual.

 Company history books have a unique niche within the corporate communications and marketing arsenal.
 It isn’t something a company does annually, but there are circumstances where producing a publication makes sense.
 Here are a few reasons why a company should consider producing a publication:

-To create a definitive history.
 Nothing is more authoritative than a well-researched commemorative history or book.
 A publication serves as your official history and handy reference guide for employees, investors, customers and other stakeholders.
 It’s an invaluable onboarding tool for new recruits, whether as a welcome gift or as a resource for HR or line management to construct introductory sessions.
 In effect, a publication saves time in providing an encyclopedic resource whenever a rapid reference is needed.
 The answer is often much more easily found in an index than digging through archives, floundering through a digital asset management system, or many of the countless other places where company records are kept.

 With many big events over a prolonged period of time, a corporate history book provides the opportunity to celebrate your organization’s brand, and reflect where the organization is today and where it is headed.